 While it’s not as scary as I would have hoped for a Halloween episode, it was fairly fun to watch.
 I enjoyed the humorous and more ridiculous parts to it, as Wilkes maneuvers around the city with everyone completely unaware.
 It unfortunately drags quite a bit though and doesn’t quite excite enough.
 I felt sometimes it held too much focus on the goofy aspects, instead of forming a great solid and thrilling plot.
 The added distraction of a “love interest” just felt displaced and meaningless.

 But with all those mediocre aspects, I think the foundation of the episode, which is based on a short film from 2013, is a great idea.
-I wouldn’t be mad if I saw the writers take the plot and present it again with a different formula.
+I wouldn’t be mad if I saw the writers take the plot and present it again with a different formula, but with the same skeleton.
 This one is decent to watch, but doesn’t come close to the perfection of “I’m Just F*cking With You”.
 The reality of an anthology series with a short-film format is that episodes can be hit or miss.
 The beauty of that is you can still find gems within and I’m excited to continue the series and see what the other holidays bring.